List of unproduced Image Comics projects: Madman film

 According to Mike Allred, he was first offered the chance to sell the film rights to Madman in 1992 (he has not said who made the offer, only that he declined).
 Since 1998, film-maker Robert Rodriguez has owned the film rights to Madman.
 Both he and Allred have given numerous signals as to the start of production over the years, but with no result.
 Although both have been occupied with other projects (Allred was instrumental in connecting Rodriguez with Frank Miller, leading to the production of Sin City), both have been eager to see this film made.
 Robin Williams was mentioned as being under consideration for the role of Dr. Boiffard before his death.

 At the 2006 WonderCon in San Francisco, Allred announced that Madman the Movie was in pre-production and hoped to begin filming before the end of the year.
 He teased fans in attendance by saying that the titular role had already been cast, "but I can't tell you who it is yet....
 When we announce it, you're gonna be like 'What?', then you'll think about it for a second and see that it's perfect".
 In 2015, Allred indicated that the rights to Madman had reverted to him, and in September 2019 has stated that he prefers to focus on comics rather than film or television adaptations for the time being.

 Prophet film

 In 1995, TriStar Pictures acquired the film rights to Prophet.
 A live-action film was planned with Rob Liefeld as a producer, but the project did not proceed beyond pre-production.
 In 2018, Studio 8 acquired the film rights to Prophet.
+In May 2020, It was announced that Marc Guggenheim will write the film's script.
+On October 7, 2021, it was announced that Jake Gyllenhaal would star in the titular role with Sam Hargrave directing.
+On October 21, 2022, it was revealed that Kurt Johnstad will write a new version of the script.